jjleng/code-panda/README.md

 ## Try it Out

 You can play with CodePanda here: [https://www.codepanda.ai/](https://www.codepanda.ai/).
 The system uses **DeepSeek-Coder v3** model (not the 0324 one) hosted by Fireworks.ai for code generation.
+Each workspace runs in its own isolated sandbox, ensuring that your code remains secure.
 Due to resource constraints, you might need to wait in queue to get the access to a workspace.
 If you encounter any issues, please try again later.

 > **Note**: CodePanda is actively being developed.
 Open an issue if you encounter any problems or have suggestions for improvement.